Dollar bulls emerge after upbeat retail data, China next

 In contrast, the European Central Bank's second offering of almost zero-cost loans to banks drew only tepid interest, underlining fragile confidence in the euro zone and making ECB money-printing appear all but inevitable.

-Its Australian counterpart touched a 4-1/2-year trough of $0.8214.
+Its Australian counterpart touched a 4-1/2-year trough of $0.8214 AUD=D4.
 The Aussie's decline was egged on by the head of the Reserve Bank of Australia, who said in an interview with a local paper that he would like to see the currency fall back to 75 U.S. cents.

 Still, the fact that RBA Governor Glenn Stevens did not signal any urgency to cut interest rates imminently saw the Aussie edge back to $0.8266.